anvilpowered/catalyst/examples/docker-compose/README.md

 To run this example, you need to have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.

-Then, run use `docker-compose up` to start the containers and `docker-compose down` to stop them.
+Once installed, use `docker-compose up` to start the containers and `docker-compose down` to stop them.

-You will not be able to join the server on their first boot, as the config files must be patched and do not exist at that point yet.
+You will not be able to join the server on its first boot, as the config files must be patched and do not exist at that point yet.
 To fix this, restart the containers with the `docker-compose restart`.

 The docker-compose configuration mounts the server data directories to `./paper-0` and `./paper-1`, respectively.
 The proxy data volume is not mounted.

+To add Catalyst to the server, run the `./gradlew shadowJar` command.
+This will create a build artifact in `./build/libs` which is copied to the proxy plugins directory automatically.